mrtonymu/Portfolio-2025/README.md

 1. Create new page in `pages/works/`
 2. Add thumbnail to `public/images/works/`
 3. Update `pages/works.js` with project entry
+4. Add project types to `types/index.ts` if needed

 ## 📱 Responsive Design